Tuesday, 22 May 2018

 Saint Augustine Watling Street stood on the north side of Watling Street, at the corner with Old Change.
-According to Richard Newcourt, the dedication of the church was to Saint Augustine of Canterbury, rather than Saint Augustine of Hippo. was first recorded in the 12th century.
+According to Richard Newcourt, the dedication of the church was to Saint Augustine of Canterbury, rather than Saint Augustine of Hippo.

 The church is first mentioned in 1148.
 In 1252-1253, Alexander le Cordwaner made a grant of land on the north side for the enlargement of the church.
 Archaeological evidence indicates that the 12th century church was about 19 metres (61 ft) long, the 13th century extension 18 metres (59 ft) long, and 4.9 metres (16 ft) wide.